Lingikaushikreddy/Savvy-AI/docs/PRIVACY_POLICY.md

 # Privacy Policy

+## CRM Credentials
+Your CRM credentials (API keys, tokens) are stored securely on your local machine using OS-level encryption.
+They are never shared with third parties.

 **Last Updated**: December 17, 2024

 Savvy AI is designed with privacy as the core principle.
 We believe your data belongs to you.
 This policy outlines how we handle your data.